MIchaeladcock/michaeladcock.github.io/_posts/2020-09-27-THM-Cmess-write-up.md

 <img src="/img/cmess/12.hosts-file2.png"/>

-<p>Navigating to this directory we find a development log with credentials and a clure to a poisable exploit.
+<p>Navigating to this directory we find a development log with credentials and a clue to a possible exploit
 </p>
 <img src="/img/cmess/13.dev-log.png"/>